danielsantil/danielsantil.github.io/content/resume.md

   </div>
 </div>

-- Developed a full stack web app that allows 10,000+ hotel owners and travel agencies in Germany (and German-speaking countries) to create and advertise offers by using .NET-based APIs and RabbitMQ to improve the user experience while reducing the requests processing costs.
-These offers are later sent as newsletters to the agencies' customers.
+- Developed a full stack web app that allowed 10,000+ hotel owners and travel agencies in Germany (and German-speaking countries) to create and advertise offers, by using .NET-based APIs and RabbitMQ to improve user experience while reducing the requests processing costs.
 (Angular 7+, .NET, Umbraco CMS, RabbitMQ, MongoDB)

 - Redesigned and refactored 30+ Angular 7 Components, resulting in a custom design system later adopted by future projects.
 (Angular 7+, Typescript, HTML, CSS/Bootstrap4)

 - Developed an orders management system using .NET 4.7.2, Angular 7+, MongoDB, and RabbitMQ to allow supervisors to see and manage completed orders, job queues, and print jobs.

-- Reduced the company's page load time from 15s to 3s by implementing an async behavior using jQuery/Ajax calls.

-- Implemented a content delivery network to host time-based email newsletters' media files, thus allowing the integration of such files into newsletters advertising campaigns.
+- Implemented a content delivery network to host time-based email newsletters' media files, thus allowing the integration of such files into digital newsletters advertising campaigns.
 (ASP.NET, MongoDB, RabbitMQ)

-- Implemented a live PDF/HTML preview renderer that allows customers to see current changes right away, thus reducing spent time to complete printed/digital document orders.
+- Implemented a live PDF/HTML preview renderer that allowed customers to see current changes right away, thus reducing spent time to complete printed/digital newsletters.
 (Angular7+, HTML/CSS/Bootstrap, PDF.js)

 - Created Docker containers for all SQL/NoSQL databases and message queues to speed up the development process and environment setup for remote teams.
 (Docker, batch/bash scripting)